Champaign County OVI Court Process

 2. Pre-Trial Hearings

-• Plea Negotiations: Plea negotiations are a critical part of the pre-trial process.
-Your attorney will communicate with the prosecutor to discuss the possibility of a plea agreement.
-This could involve pleading guilty to a lesser charge, such as reckless operation (often referred to as "wet reckless"), or agreeing to certain terms in exchange for a reduced sentence.
+• Plea Negotiations: Your attorney may negotiate with the prosecutor to reach a plea agreement.
+This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)